FindMySchool LogoFindMySchool

 Leadership is clearly presented.
 Dr Martin Sullivan is Principal, supported by a published senior leadership team structure including a Vice Principal and multiple Assistant Principals.
 The college also states it is part of the Summit Learning Trust, which matters for parents because governance, policies, and improvement capacity are often shaped at trust level in the 16 to 19 academy model.

 Because this is a post-16 provider, the most relevant academic picture is A-level outcomes.
-On FindMySchool’s A-level measures, 46.62% of grades were A* to B, with 13.65% at A and 5.38% at A*.
-England averages are 47.2% for A* to B and 23.6% for A* to A, which places the college broadly in line with England on A* to B, while sitting below England on the very top-end A* to A share.
+On FindMySchool’s current A-level measures, around 50% of grades were A* to B, with around 20% at A* to A, around 10% at A and 0% at A* in the rounded dataset.
 That is a useful distinction for families weighing whether a highly academic pathway is essential, or whether a broad, well-supported college environment is the better overall fit.

 Rankings add context.
-Ranked 1,326th in England and 6th in Solihull for A-level outcomes (FindMySchool ranking based on official data), performance sits in line with the middle 35% of schools and colleges in England (25th to 60th percentile).
+Ranked 1,323rd in England and 6th in Solihull for A-level outcomes in the current FindMySchool ranking based on official data, performance sits in line with the middle 35% of schools and colleges in England (25th to 60th percentile).
 That typically indicates consistent outcomes without the extreme selectivity or exam intensity seen in the highest-performing specialist cohorts.

 The inspection detail also helps explain what sits behind results.
 The curriculum offer is described as large, with learners choosing from 42 subjects, and there is a clear emphasis on reviewing teaching quality through curriculum reviews that look at work standard and feedback, then applying targeted interventions.
 For students, the implication is a college that tries to manage variation across a big subject offer through common monitoring rather than leaving quality purely to individual departments.